tsackton/taelgar/People/Chardonians/Galen.md

 %%^Campaign:DuFr%%
 Had possessed the [[Chalice of the Runepriest]], but sold it to [[Riswynn]] for a large sum of money in [[Session 49 (DuFr)]].
 %%^End%%

+%% Tim: leaving status blank; update as needed if that is wrong but the note reads as relatively complete to me %%